 Oura’s nighttime temperature data revealed a temperature increase that has the potential to enable early alerts so these individuals could discover they are pregnant on average 9 days before receiving a positive at-home pregnancy test.

-Although temperature increases are well established in the first trimester, current pregnancy detection methods rely on consistent use of an oral thermometer and only signal a pregnancy 20-30 days after conception (i.e., after the time an over the counter pregnancy test could be used), whereas Oura temperature data showed unique temperature increases an average of only 5.5 days after conception.
+Although temperature increases are well established in the first trimester, current pregnancy detection methods rely on consistent use of an oral thermometer and only signal a pregnancy 20-30 days after conception (i.e., after the time an over-the-counter pregnancy test could be used), whereas Oura temperature data showed unique temperature increases an average of only 5.5 days after conception.

-“It is possible that, because oral temperature has been relatively slow to rise after conception in past studies, researchers haven’t aggressively pursued other temperature applications.
-It is exciting that by selecting a different location (finger instead of mouth), by increasing the frequency of measurement (once per minute instead of once per day), and by adding some careful data cleaning, that a much clearer signal of pregnancy emerged in this initial cohort.
-Oura generates 1,440 temperature data points in a day and that enables earlier detection of temperature increases because it ensures temperature patterns aren’t missed due to natural fluctuations and rhythms in an individual’s temperature.” – Dr. Azure Grant, study co-author
+She continues, “It is exciting that by selecting a different location (finger instead of mouth), by increasing the frequency of measurement (once per minute instead of once per day), and by adding some careful data cleaning, that a much clearer signal of pregnancy emerged in this initial cohort.”

 Why Does Early Detection Matter?

 Even though women make up a majority of the global population, and the large majority of women experience at least one pregnancy, pregnancy is underserved in digital health.
-The few studies that have been done suggest the average woman learns she is pregnant 3-4 weeks after conception, though a large fraction still may not know 2 months after conception [1].
+The few studies that have been done suggest the average woman learns she is pregnant 3-4 weeks after conception, though a large fraction still may not know 2 months after conception.

 Oura early pregnancy detection